Nikita-Shah7/IT314_Project_Group18/Others/README.md

 # IT314_Group18
 > Mentor: Dr. Saurabh Tiwari
+> Group - Mentor: Khushi

 ##  Restaurant Automation Website 👨‍🍳
 ![gif](https://media.giphy.com/media/13LlAxmDwAkopO/giphy.gif)

 ## Description of the project:
 > We are designing and developing a web-based application for a hotel personnel and customers to make the hotel management automated and efficient.
 The functionalities such as profit-loss analysis, menu management and employee management eases and automatize the work of hotel manager and the functionalities such as book a table, order the food, cancel the order and pay the bills online makes the working flow effiencient and easy for the customers.
-This project aims to capture the basic requirements for users as well as hotel personnel and to make the website userfriendly, responsive and supportive.
+This project aims to capture the basic requirements of users as well as hotel personnel and to make the website userfriendly, responsive and supportive.

 ## Lab Work: